Thomas A. Doyle (mayor): Personal life

 In 1869, he married Almyra Sprague, sister of Senator William Sprague.
 They had no children.
-His house at 137 Chestnut Street, Providence, stands today.
+His house at 137 Chestnut Street in Providence's Jewelry District, stands today.

 Doyle was a member of the Unitarian church.
 He was also an enthusiastic Mason.
-He was made a Master Mason in 1857, and was elected to various statewide Mason offices including Knights Templar.
+He was made a Master Mason in 1857, and was elected to various statewide Masonic offices including Knights Templar.

 Death, memorial, and burial

 Doyle suffered a stroke on the evening of June 6, 1886, while still in office.
 The "entire right side of his body" was reportedly paralyzed.
 He died at his house on Wednesday June 9, 1886.

 On Saturday the 12th, his body was escorted by the First Light Infantry from his home to City Hall, where he lie in state.
 Thousands of people came to the City Hall to silently pay their respects.
 Doyle is believed to be the last mayor to be honored with a wake at City Hall until Buddy Cianci, 130 years later.

 Gilbert F. Robbins was named acting mayor, and he issued a proclamation that on the following Monday June 14, all business in the city should be closed from noon to 3:00 PM.
 On that day a large procession carried his body from City Hall to the First Congregational Church for services, then on to Swan Point Cemetery for burial.